Set up Varnish reverse HTTP proxy

 sudo apt install varnish varnish-dev

-Aside from standard Varnish installation, you’ll need xkey
+Aside from standard Varnish installation, you’ll need xkey module as

 well.